woodpecker-ci/woodpecker/docs/docs/30-administration/20-server-config.md

 ## Filtering repositories

 Woodpecker operates with the user's OAuth permission.
-Due to the coarse permission handling of Github, you may end up syncing more repos into Woodpecker than preferred.
+Due to the coarse permission handling of GitHub, you may end up syncing more repos into Woodpecker than preferred.

-Use the `WOODPECKER_REPO_OWNERS` variable to filter which Github user's repos should be synced only.
-You typically want to put here your company's Github name.
+Use the `WOODPECKER_REPO_OWNERS` variable to filter which GitHub user's repos should be synced only.
+You typically want to put here your company's GitHub name.

 ```diff
 services: